lars-frogner/Backstaff/README.md

 ```
 By default the binary will be placed in `$HOME/.cargo/bin`.
 A different directory can be specified with the option `--root=<DIR>`.

-If installing with the `netcdf` feature (see the [Features](#features) section), you may have to inform the linker about the path to the external NetCDF library.
+If installing with the `netcdf` feature, you may have to inform the linker about the path to the external NetCDF library.
 This is easily done through the `RUSTFLAGS` environment variable:
 ```
 $ RUSTFLAGS='-L/path/to/netcdf/lib' cargo install ...
 ```